Active Inertia – Hustling while You Wait!

 To avoid active inertia, Sull says leaders should not march “headlong toward a well-defined future”.
 Instead, they should “articulate a fuzzy vision… a fuzzy vision works because it provides a general direction and set aspiration s without prematurely locking the company into a specific course of action”.

-So, how are you addressing the effect of the current lockdown or the likely impact of post-COVID - 19 on your business?
-Rushing to do the same old things or you are in “active waiting”, “anticipating and preparing for opportunities and threats that you can neither fully predict nor control”.
+So, how are you coping with the long tail effect of COVID - 19,the disruptions in the local and global micro and macro economic environment occasioned by the economic meltdown, disruption in global supply chain as a result of the war between Russia and Ukraine and the potential food crisis, foreign exchange flunctuation (especially in Nigeria) on your business?
+Are you rushing to do the same old things or you are in “active waiting”, “anticipating and preparing for opportunities and threats that you can neither fully predict nor control”?

 Whatever you do, may it be profitable!